 By Chris Vogt

-TWO modern greats of golf slipped into Australia this past fortnight on reconnaissance missions ahead of next year’s Presidents Cup.
+TWO modern greats of golf slipped into Australia recently on reconnaissance missions ahead of next year’s Presidents Cup.
 Ernie Els and Tiger Woods will square off as team captains in December 2019 and both wanted an early look at Royal Melbourne.
 They made separate visits to the city and its famed course, and both were unabashed in their love of Australia’s best layout.

 “We played the Heineken Classic at Royal Melbourne for quite a few years and I had great success there”, Els recalled during a conference at last month’s World Cup of Golf.
 “It’s a positional golf course.
 It’s all about hitting the fairways and then getting in the right section of the green.”